hellociel/100-days-of-code/log.md

 **Thoughts:**

 - feeling motivated again to study hard and improve my personal weaknesses.
 I'm going to finish my personal projects this week and get ready for a new cohort soon.

+### Day 40: June 24, 2020

+**Today's Progress**:

+- One #leetcode problem that I was overthinking when the answer was right in front of me!
+- Making progress in finishing up my projects this week.

+**Thoughts:**

+- Workout definitely helps me to be more focused!